Dairy free pesto ricotta stuffed shells

 - Bring a large pot of water to boil.
 Cook the jumbo shells al dente.
 Rinse with cold water.
 Place cooked pasta in cool water and set aside.
 This prevents the noodles from sticking while you get everything together1 box jumbo pasta shells

 - In a food processor or blender, add all of the ingredients in the 'Vegan pesto ricotta" section.
-Blend until smooth-ish.2 cans great northern beans, 2 cloves garlic, ¼ cup basil, 1 tsp salt, ½ lemon, ½ cup raw cashews, ⅓ cup olive oil, 2 tablespoon nutritional yeast
+Blend until smooth-ish.2 cans great northern beans, 2 cloves garlic, ¼ cup basil, 1 teaspoon salt, ½ lemon, ½ cup raw cashews, ⅓ cup olive oil, 2 tablespoon nutritional yeast

 - Grab a baking dish and cover bottom of dish lightly with a layer of marinara sauce.
 Stuff the shells.
 Cover the shells with as much marinara sauce as you'd like.
 Top with vegan shredded cheese.1 jar marinara sauce, 1 package vegan mozzarella shredded cheese